Canooq

 Networking and references

 References matter.
 Build relationships with managers, professors, clients, and colleagues who can speak about your work in Canada.
-LinkedIn is often more useful than French newcomers expect.
+LinkedIn is often more useful than newcomers expect.

 • LinkedIn